Parents and Students Useful InformationUseful Links to the RMS for Students and Parents

 Does the gearbox thump when changing gears?

-Does the car jerk when changing gears?
+Is the car labouring when changing gears?

 Do I drive too fast?